-See Figure 5 for the placement and order of the control bits within the control byte.
+Also shown in Figure 5 is the placement and order of the control bits within the control byte.
 Tables III and IV give detailed information about these bits.
 The first bit, the 'S' bit, must always be HIGH and indicates the start of the control byte.
-The ADS7843 will ignore inputs on the DIN pin until the start bit is detected.
-The next three bits (A2-A0) select the active input channel or channels of the input multiplexer (see Tables I and II and Figure 2).
+The ADS7845 will ignore inputs on the DIN pin until the start bit is detected.
+The next three bits (A2 - A0) select the active panel drivers (see Tables I and II and Figure 2).
 The MODE bit determines the number of bits for each conversion, either 12 bits (LOW) or 8 bits (HIGH).